Benign sleep myoclonus of infancy

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-• Extrapyramidal side effects are seen with all first generation, and most second generation, antipsychotic drugs.
+• Extrapyramidal side effects may be seen with all first- and second-generation antipsychotic drugs.

 • Acute akathisia and acute dystonic reactions are usually the first extrapyramidal side effects to develop, primarily shortly after initiation of an antipsychotic or a dose increase, and generally before parkinsonism develops.